developmentseed/scoreboard/README.md

 ## Populate Data

-For the frontend and the API works, you must have the data loaded on the local database:
+For the frontend and the API to work, you must have the data loaded on the local database:

      $ yarn clocks